 You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Chimerix, Inc., a Delaware corporation (the "Company").
-The meeting will be held on Thursday, June 23, 2022 at 8:00 a.m. local time at The Umstead Hotel and Spa, located at 100 Woodland Pond Drive, Cary, North Carolina 27513, for the following purposes:
+The meeting will be held on Friday, June 9, 2023 at 8:00 a.m.
+Eastern Time at The Umstead Hotel and Spa, located at 100 Woodland Pond Drive, Cary, North Carolina 27513, for the following purposes:

-- To elect the three nominees for Class III Director named herein to the Board of Directors to serve for a term of three years; - To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022; - To hold a non-binding advisory vote on the compensation of the Company's named executive officers; and - To conduct any other business properly brought before the Annual Meeting.
+- To elect the two nominees for Class I Director named herein to the Board of Directors to serve for a term of three years; - To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023; - · To hold a non-binding advisory vote on the compensation of the Company's named executive officers; and - To conduct any other business properly brought before the Annual Meeting.